trainlos/PowerHourGenerator/README.md

 - Add option to choose between VFR and CFR (only VFR supported at the moment)
 - Add option to choose different output resolution at runtime
 - Optimize non-music removal step so videos aren't transcoded twice
+- Add option for outro and allow the last song to play out fully.